lyvanettinger/dummy-manager/README.md

 - Basic font rendering

 ## How to build
-(TODO: write out)

-CMake
+- Build project with CMake

-Run Setup.bat
+- Run Setup.bat

 ## Learning resources
 Some of the most notable learning resources and references used: